 Clarendon Hills home prices are not only among the most expensive in Illinois, but Clarendon Hills real estate also consistently ranks among the most expensive in America.

-Clarendon Hills is a decidedly white-collar village, with fully 93.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Clarendon Hills is a village of sales and office workers, professionals and managers.
-There are especially a lot of people living in Clarendon Hills who work in sales jobs (21.25%), management occupations (15.08%) and office and administrative support (11.59%).
+Clarendon Hills is a decidedly white-collar village, with fully 94.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Clarendon Hills is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Clarendon Hills who work in management occupations (20.94%), sales jobs (10.31%), and healthcare (8.87%).

 Also of interest is that Clarendon Hills has more people living here who work in computers and math than 95% of the places in the US.

-Clarendon Hills is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Clarendon Hills is a great place for families with children to consider.
+First of all, many other families with children live here, making Clarendon Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Clarendon Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Clarendon Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Clarendon Hills, a lot of people use the train to get to work every day though Clarendon Hills is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.